5 questions people ask Americans abroad – and my answers

 Being pissed didn’t help.

 So these days, I try not to get worked up about politics.
-At least not in the standard sense of worrying about what a bunch of guys in suits are doing far away.
+At least not in the standard sense of worrying about what a bunch of guys in suits are doing in faraway places.

 (I’ve also yet to meet an actual Trump supporter.
-Probably because most of them don’t make it to Europe.)
+Probably because most of them don’t make it to Europe.
+Because point #1 we saw above.
+Anyway.)

 Moving on to more fruitful conversations…